Simon Després: Professional

 In August 2017, it was announced that Després had signed a one-year contract to play in the KHL as a member of HC Slovan Bratislava.
 The decision will alleviate the Ducks' salary cap concerns regarding his buyout.
 In the 2017–18 season, Després returned to health and gradually increased his ice-time with Bratislava, registering 4 goals and 11 points in 44 games.

 As a free agent, Després was offered an attempt of a comeback to the NHL, in accepting an invitation to the Montreal Canadiens training camp on July 12, 2018.
 In the midst of the 2018–19 season, Després agreed to a professional try-out contract with the Canadiens AHL affiliate, the Laval Rocket, on December 3, 2018.
 He appeared in 5 games, posting 1 goal and 2 points, over the following month for Laval.
 At the conclusion of his try-out with Laval, Després rejected a contract offer to remain with the club and was released on January 3, 2019.
 Després returned to play a month later, returning to Europe in signing for the remainder of the season with German club, Kölner Haie of the Deutsche Eishockey Liga (DEL), on February 11, 2019.

 On July 5, 2019, Després extended his career in Europe, agreeing to a one-year contract with newly promoted Swedish club, IK Oskarshamn of the SHL.

+After spells with Eisbären Berlin and EC VSV, Després moved to the UK to sign for Nottingham Panthers in November 2023.

+In June 2024, Després moved from Nottingham to fellow EIHL side Glasgow Clan.

+In November 2025, Després signed for EIHL side Fife Flyers.